aczietlow/hugo-blog/content/post/hugo-photo-gallery.md

   "css"
 ]
 categories: [
-  "themes"
+  "Hugo"
 ]
+draft: true
 ---

 I typically spend my weekends shooting landscape photography or hacking away my newest side project.
-Trying to start the new year off by killing two birds with one stone, I embarked to enable a lightweight lightbox component into my fresh hugo blog.
+Trying to start the new year off by killing two birds with one stone, I embarked to build a lightweight lightbox component into my fresh hugo blog.

 I wanted a reusable component, once complete I could quickly drop in any future blog post to share a new series of photos.
-Given that I choose Hugo based on the ease of writing content within Markdown, I didn't want to deviate to far from that paradigm.
-Not wanting to add markup with my markdown files, I quickly landed on implementing new *Shortcodes*.
+Given that I chose Hugo based on the ease of writing content in Markdown, I didn't want to deviate from that paradigm.
+Not wanting to add complex markup with my markdown content files, I quickly landed on implementing new *Shortcodes*.

-*Shortcodes* within Hugo were designed for adding markup rich content within markdown without breaking the simplicity of markdown.
-Hugo actually ships with several simple yet common Shortcodes.
-E.g. If an author wanted to embed an youtube video they could simply use the following within their markdown.
+*Shortcodes* within Hugo were designed for adding markup rich content within markdown without breaking its simplicity.
+Hugo ships with several simple yet common Shortcodes right out of the box included a Shortcode for highlights, Twitter, Vimneo, and Youtube.
+E.g. if an author wanted to embed a youtube video they could simply use the following within their markdown.

 ```html
     {{</* youtube _X8NzH12INY */>}}
 ```

-To use Shortcodes Hugo will match the shortcode using the first word in within the snippet to match a corresponding template.
-All shortcode templates must be located within `layouts/shortcodes`.
-Parameters can follow the name, are space deliminated, and can be either name or positioned.
+Hugo will match the Shortcode using the first word in within the snippet to match with a corresponding template.
+All Shortcode templates must be located within `layouts/shortcodes`.
+Parameters can follow the name, are space delimited, and can be either name or positioned.
 So the following `{{</* foo bar baz */>}}` will load the template `templates/shortcodes/foo.html` and pass `bar` and `baz` as parameters to the template.

-I'll add a new template to match my gallery desires.
-I need the number of images added to a gallery to be variable, so I'll create a separate shortcode for the gallery item.
+To start I'll add a new template to match my gallery markup I want rendered to the page.
+I need the number of images added to a gallery to be variable, so I'll create a separate Shortcode for the gallery item.
 I plan on nested the gallery item shortcode within the gallery.
-To access this child shortcode I'll use the `.Inner` variable.
+To access this child shortcode I'll use the provided `.Inner` variable within the gallery template I create.

 ```html
 <!--layouts/shortcodes/gallery.html-->